panel-attack/panel-attack/readme_themes.md

 #### Fallback PopFX

-A theme should provide a fallback for the `burst` and `fade` PopFX sprites for display in case the selected character does not provide them.
+A theme should provide a fallback for the `burst` and `fade` PopFX tile maps for display in case the selected character does not provide them.

 #### Analytics